TetraWeb/docker/README.md

 1. [Gitlab runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) deployment script for Ubuntu on VM or metal server.
 It is not recommended to install runner right on the production system.

-2. Set of Docker images for PHP 5.2 - 7.0 based on official Docker PHP images with additional modules and Node.js (Few limitations for PHP 5.2)
+2. Set of Docker images for PHP 5.3 - 7.0 based on official Docker PHP images with additional modules and Node.js

 3. MySQL image with minimized requirements for RAM based on official Docker image